Eskatrem/eskatrem.github.io/Newton-Raphson.md

-A Lisp version with a macro
+A Lisp version with some macros
 ----

-###Brief description of the Lisp syntax
+###Brief description of the Lisp syntax, and a primer on the Clojure language

 The Lisp syntax is different of most language: instead of having `function(arg1,arg2)`, lisp is `(function arg1 arg2)`.
 The operators